 What is OTC trading and how does it function in 2026?

-The OTC Market Group operates three distinct tiers—OTCQX (Premier), OTCQB (Venture), and Pink Sheets (Open Market)—each with varying financial disclosure standards.
-In Q1 2026, international trading volume on OTC markets reached a record $210.1 billion, with 78% of institutional volume now settled using stablecoins, identifying the shift toward blockchain-native OTC infrastructure (OTC Markets Group: Q1 2026 International Trading Stats).
+The OTC Market Group operates three distinct tiers, OTCQX (Premier), OTCQB (Venture), and Pink Sheets (Open Market), each with varying financial disclosure standards.
+A growing share of institutional OTC settlement now runs on stablecoin rails rather than through correspondent banking.
 Alternative Trading Systems (ATS) platforms like OTC Link facilitate high-speed execution and price transparency without the regulatory burden of formal exchange membership, explaining why institutional desks increasingly route block orders through decentralized rails.

 Ready to Elevate Your Trading?